1dv032/syllabus/examination/part_1/examination.md

 ### Part 2
 In the second part of the report you should find an academic article/paper, within the cloud computing area, and summarize it.
+The purpose of this part is to find relevant information and summarize it to your peers.

 ## Some tips
 Spell check!
 And if possible grammar check!